JMMC-OpenDev/a2p2/README.rst

 Each facilities get it's own code directory to manage specific GUI and specific OB processing.
 You can get associated inline help in the **HELP** tab.

+Please fill an issue_ for any question, remark or enhancement request.

 License
 -------